cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/retry.md

 ---

-Hertz provides users with customized retry logic，Let's take a look at how to use Client Retry(This section mainly configures the times of retry and the delay policy )
+Hertz provides users with customized retry logic,Let's take a look at how to use Client Retry(This section mainly configures the times of retry and the delay policy )

 ## Retry times and delay policy configuration